WPNR-FM: Going FM

 The idea of converting the campus station to an FM outlet, expressed since 1962, gained steam in the 1970s.
 As early as 1972, the college was preparing an application for a new 10-watt outlet on 90.7 MHz.
 The station changed its name to WEDJ in 1973—having learned that WRNS had been assigned to another station—and obtained a United Press International teletype.
 The WEDJ name in actuality stood for Ed and Dana Jacobson, in reference to the music director and station manager of the period.

 The formal application by what was then the Utica College Branch of Syracuse University was filed on May 12, 1976, and a construction permit was granted by the Federal Communications Commission (FCC) on October 29.
 New FM equipment was purchased, in addition to existing studio equipment and items donated by Utica commercial station WIBX.
 A new station manager was appointed with the goal to tighten the station's format and production in preparation for the FM move.

 WPNR-FM debuted on October 22, 1977.
 Four years after going on FM, the station upgraded to its present power level of 430 watts and began stereo broadcasts.

 In the late 1980s, equipment breakdowns became so frequent that, in March 1989, disc jockeys opted not to broadcast for four days; broken turntables, microphones, and cart machines were cited by students, and the student director noted that the station was not keeping up with such obligations as station identification and the airing of public service announcements.
 As a result, the college lifted a budgetary freeze and allowed for new equipment to be ordered and installed.

 A legal error by the FCC kept the station off the air for part of 1993.
 The station had as many as 112 DJs until a format and organizational change in 1997 reduced the number to create more professional and consistent programming.

+It currently features a variety of music, live sports broadcasting, and public service announcements.